Sakhawat-Raza/Sakhawat-Raza/README.md

 - 👋 Hi, I’m @Sakhawat-Raza
-- 👀 I’m interested in c++ development
-- 🌱 I’m currently learning Data Structure and Algorithem
+- 🌱 I’m currently learning full stack web development
 - 💞️ I’m looking to collaborate on development
-- 📫 How to reach me ...

 <!---
 Sakhawat-Raza/Sakhawat-Raza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.